ebelnikola/GILT_TNR_R/Readme.md

 ## TODO:

-- Add links to the papers
+- Add links to the LDO paper
 - Resolve warning about AbstractAlgebra.mul!
 - Resolve warnings in initial_tensor function
 - On some computers, sometimes, SVD in TRG step does not converge.
 That can be fixed by normalizing a tensor before doing SVD.
+- Replace DSO with LDO everywhere